 Before you even start a rebranding process, you should ask yourself why you want to rebrand.
 This decision depends on many things, but indications that rebranding makes sense could be:

 You should consider whether the current time is appropriate for rebranding.
+What has to be considered in your rebranding strategy?
 Do you have sufficient capacity to implement the rebranding?
-Is there budget for an external service provider to plan and/or assist with the rebranding?
+Is there a budget for an external service provider to plan and/or assist with the rebranding?
 Are there any changes coming up in the near future that will make a rebranding necessary?
+Which rebranding success factors are important?

 Microsoft Bing's logo change is just one of many rebranding examples.
 Learn more in our article about it.